-You may install the switch on a wall with the front panel on the left or right, as shown in Figure 43.
-You may not install it with the front panel on the top or bottom.
+You may install the switch on a wall with the front panel facing to the left or right, as shown in Figure 43.
+You may not install it with the front panel facing to the top or bottom.

 Figure 43.
 Positions of the Switch on the Wall